This Crispy Pork Roast is delicious as the crackling is golden brown and crunchy, while the meat remains juicy and tender.

-I decided to roast it with skin on as when it comes to the crunch, it’s hard to resist a plate of tender roast pork with perfect crispy crackling.
+I roasted it with the skin on as when it comes to the crunch, it’s hard to resist a plate of tender roast pork with perfect crispy crackling.

 I used ingredients I had at home and just followed some tricks I learned over the years to make this succulent, tender meat and crispy rind.
 First of all I brined the meat, just like I do for turkey and filled it with ingredients we all love.
-I wrapped the baking tin with an aluminum tent, again the same way as I make stuffed turkey, and when I uncovered it three hours later a fabulous aroma of garlic and rosemary filled the kitchen.
+I wrapped the baking tin with an aluminum tent, again the same way as I make stuffed turkey, and when I uncovered it two and a half hours later, a fabulous aroma of garlic and rosemary filled the kitchen.

-As on New Year’s eve we usually go to bed very late, the good thing about this recipe is that you can start brining procedure one day earlier.
-The next day prepare the marinade and stuff and tie the meat.
-Wrap it in cling film and refrigerate overnight.
-Also, peel, wash and cut potatoes from the previous day and put them in a bowl of water.
-The next day just put everything in the oven and forget about it for at least three hours.
+If you plan to make it on New Year’s day, as we usually wake up late on that day, the good thing about this recipe is that you can do most of the work the previous day.
+You can start the brining procedure one day earlier and the next day prepare the marinade and stuff and tie the meat.
+Wrap it in cling film and refrigerate it overnight.
+Also, peel, wash and cut the potatoes from the previous day and put them in a bowl of water.
+The next day just put everything in the oven and forget about it for at least two and a half hours.

 Orange-Mustard-Garlic, Greek Crispy Pork Roast, recipe by Ivy